Trucking

 5. Exercise regularly

 Establishing an exercise routine helps to improve your health and your body’s ability to fight off diseases.
 It has long been known that exercising helps reduce stress, improve cardiovascular health, and improve our immune system responses.
-Although it might not be possible to hit the gym when you’re on the road, there are plenty of opportunities to walk, jog, and do other exercises while away from home.
+Although it might not be possible to hit the gym when you’re on the road, there are plenty of opportunities to walk, jog, and do other exercises to stay in shape while away from home.

 Try adding exercise to parts of your daily routine so that the habit sticks.
 For example, if you’ll be getting out of your truck to use the restroom, add a quick workout before you get back into the truck.